ITU-BDSA-GROUP12/Chirp/docs/report.md

 During development of the application, we have used github workflows to automate some processes.
 It is defined in a YAML file and set to run on a trigger event.
 We have used one for Build and testing the application, one for creating and releasing a single file .NET application to Github and one for deploying our .NET app to Azure and the schemas for our database.
 Workflows consist of one or more jobs, which have a sequence of steps that has to be executed.
 The diagrams below illustrate the steps and jobs of each workflow.

 ### Build and test workflow
 This workflow is triggered when a branch is pushed or a pull request is created.
-It locates the source code, sets up a .NET Core environment.
-Then it downloads the missing if any dependencies are missing, builds the application and the test suite is run.
+It locates the source code and sets up a .NET Core environment.
+Then it downloads the missing, if any dependencies are missing, builds the application and runs the test suite.
 This workflow is useful streamlining reviewing pull requests.
 See figure \ref{BuildAndTest-workflow}
 ![UML Diagram of build and test workflow\lable{BuildAndTest-workflow}](https://github.com/ITU-BDSA23-GROUP12/Chirp/blob/main/docs/images/BuildAndTest-Workflow.drawio.png)